 2.00% |

-Winning players from Massachusetts are subject to withholding tax rates of 5% under Section 3402 of the Internal Revenue Code.
-The withholding tax is in place for gambling profits in excess of $600.
-Players can deduct the gambling losses they incur at authorized casinos but only to the extent of their profits.
+Winning players from Massachusetts are subject to a withholding tax rate of 5% under Section 3402 of the Internal Revenue Code.
+The withholding tax applies to gambling profits in excess of $600.
+Players may deduct gambling losses incurred at authorized casinos, but only up to the amount of their winnings.

 Legal Status of Sports Betting in Massachusetts

-Massachusetts is yet to join the ranks of states with legal wagering on professional and collegiate sports events.
-Sports betting remains illegal in the Commonwealth at the moment, with wagering on horse races being the only exception.
+Massachusetts has yet to join the ranks of states that permit wagering on professional and collegiate sports events.
+Sports betting remains illegal in the Commonwealth, with wagering on horse races being the only exception.
 Authorized racecourses can offer pari-mutuel betting on live horse races under Chapter 128A of the Massachusetts General Laws.

 Most Recent Sports Betting Bills